kauffmanes/cis275-course/content/week2/7-exercises.md

 ---

 # Knowledge Check
+You should be able to answer these questions.
 1. What's the difference between an absolute and relative URL?
 1. What does the `href` of an email link look like?
 1. What are the three different image formats we discussed?
 Why would you choose one over another?